Ahmadmosadq1/holbertonschool-low_level_programming/doubly_linked_lists/README.md

     - Free the current node (free the one we just passed)
     - Then assign `head = temp`, and repeat the process.

+5. Get node at index:

+- we write a function that returns any node using the for loop and rest is just typical for loop.